srich36/TodayILearned/til_docs/Ground_Truths_And_Learnings.md

 (e.g. Pink glitter card)
 - If you have bad news to give don't delay - get it out right away
 - If you are talking to someone and it looks like you lost them, pause and say something like "It looks like I lost you, do you have any questions?"

+## Document Structuring

+- People don't read walls of text -- they read bullet points
+- Put the most important block/decision at the top and don't be wishy washy
+    - Put the alternatives at the bottom
+    - The top and bottom of the document are the two most important pieces